 Once the submission deadline has passed, all submissions will be reviewed by a panel of judges composed of OYAN staff members.
 They will select a small group of finalists and pass these on to Mr. S. He will then read each story carefully and choose the 1st, 2nd, and 3rd place winners.

 Winners will be announced via the May e-newsletter, and then posted on the OYAN+ forum and the OYAN Facebook page.
 We will also compile a PDF of all winners and finalists, to be featured on this contest webpage.
 This PDF will be posted on the OYAN+ forum and the OYAN Facebook page as well.

-There are no specific criteria for the winning story, but all judges will be looking for a compelling story, believable characters, and clear prose (whether sparse, poetic, or somewhere in between) that fits the tone of the story.
+There are no specific criteria for the winning story, but all judges will be looking for a compelling story, believable characters, and clear prose that fits the tone of the story—whether sparse, poetic, or somewhere in between.

 Submitting Your Short Story

 As you will see in the entry form, your submission must include:

 - Your name, address, and date of birth

 - Your electronic signature, verifying that the work is entirely your own and that you agree to respect the decision of the judges

 - Your short story attached as a .pdf file